SQL

 - Create an

-Block. - Set the
+SQLBlock. - Set the

-to connect to your database. - Set the
+connection_stringto connect to your database. - Set the

-toSELECT * FROM employees WHERE department_id = :department_id
+querytoSELECT * FROM employees WHERE department_id = :department_id. - Provide the parameter

-. - The Block will return the rows from the
+department_id=10. - The Block will return the rows from the

 Example 2: Execute an INSERT query¶